-Do not overheat the coil.
+When controlling the current through the coil, do not overheat the coil.
 The resistance of the coil is very small, therefore only a very low voltage is required to cause say 1 amp to flow through the coil.
-At 1 amp the coil will heat gently and at higher currents it will heat more quickly, therefore, if higher currents are used, be sure the current is turned off after a short time to prevent overheating and damage to the coil.
+Depending to the wire used for the coil, at 1 amp the coil might heat gently and at higher currents it will heat more quickly, Therefore, take care to turn off the current if heating occurs to prevent damage to the coil.